rishabhxchoudhary/nextjs-portfolio/blogs/all-leetcode-dp-problems.md

 To solve this problem, we can use dynamic programming.
 Let's define the following helper functions:

-- `oneDigit(char a)`: It returns the number of ways to decode a single digit $a$ (considering the '*' character).
+- $oneDigit(char a)$: It returns the number of ways to decode a single digit $a$ (considering the '*' character).

-- `twoDigit(char b, char a)`: It returns the number of ways to decode two digits $b$ and $a$ (considering the '*' character).
+- $twoDigit(char b, char a)$: It returns the number of ways to decode two digits $b$ and $a$ (considering the '*' character).

 We can use these helper functions to compute the number of ways to decode the entire string $s$.
-We use three variables `prev2`, `prev1`, and `curr` to keep track of the number of ways to decode the previous two characters, the previous character, and the current character, respectively.
+We use three variables $prev2$, $prev1$, and $curr$ to keep track of the number of ways to decode the previous two characters, the previous character, and the current character, respectively.

-Starting from the second character of the string, we iterate through each character and update the variables `prev2`, `prev1`, and `curr` based on the helper functions' values.
+Starting from the second character of the string, we iterate through each character and update the variables $prev2$, $prev1$, and $curr$ based on the helper functions' values.
 We use modular arithmetic to avoid overflow as the answer may be very large.

-Finally, the answer will be stored in the variable `prev1`.
+Finally, the answer will be stored in the variable $prev1$.

 ### Complexity Analysis: